adeelahmad5493/Favorite-Movie-Directory/README.md

 *   The Movieslist component, which displays the movies data.
 *   The Search component, which allows the user to filter through existing movies.

-Each movie object in the Movielist should have the following properties:
+Each movie object in the Movielist has the following properties:

 *   _name_: The name of the movie [STRING]
 *   _rating_: The rating of the movie in the range of 0 to 100 [NUMBER]